Take a sneak peek at the new NIST.gov and let us know what you think!

-Individual frames from time-resolved IR emission measurements for a Mg-4Fe at.% film hydrogenated at 0.1 MPa and 383 K. The boxed area at the bottom is a control for a 10 nm Pd overlayer on the alumina substrate.
+Individual frames from time-resolved IR emission measurements for a Mg-4Fe 4 atomic % film hydrogenated at 0.1 MPa and 383 K. The boxed area at the bottom is a control for a 10 nm Pd overlayer on the alumina substrate.
 The time on each image denotes the elapsed hydrogenation time reaching the film end and reaction completion in 111 seconds.

 Additional Technical Details:

-Please see: http://www.nist.gov/mml/msed/thin_film_nanostructure/hydrogen-storage.cfm for more detailed explanation of employed methods and measurements conducted with MML.
+Please see: http://www.nist.gov/mml/msed/thin_film_nanostructure/hydrogen-storage.cfm for a more detailed explanation of employed methods and measurements conducted with MML.

 IR emission intensity hysteresis of hydrogen absorption under 0.1 MPa hydrogen pressure and desorption under dynamic vacuum of a wedge Mg-4Fe at.% film at 403 K. The IR emission intensity increases/decreases when hydrogen is absorbed/desorbed.